Application Configuration

 OneStream application properties with REST API configuration

-Oracle Fusion GL Properties
+Oracle EBS GL Properties

-Configure Oracle Fusion General Ledger properties:
+Configure Oracle EBS GL properties:

 Custom Application Properties